mattrglobal/docs-wallet-sdk/README.md

 # Getting started

 ## How to get access to MATTR Pi Wallet SDK
 To gain access to the MATTR Pi Wallet SDK, please follow these steps.
-These steps are necessary to acquire access to the SDK before it can be used.

 1. Request or download the ["Terms of Agreement"](Licence.pdf).
-2. Read the "Terms of agreement", sign it, and return it to us.
+2. Read the "Terms of Agreement", sign it, and return it to us.
-3. Create an Account at [NPMJS - Node Package Manager for JavaScript](https://www.npmjs.com).
+3. Create an account at [NPMJS - Node Package Manager for JavaScript](https://www.npmjs.com).
 4. Ensure multi-factor authentication (MFA) is Configured on NPMJS Account.
-5. Create a Personal Access token: [Create a personal access token](https://docs.npmjs.com/creating-and-viewing-access-tokenshttps://docs.npmjs.com/creating-and-viewing-access-tokens).
+5. Create a personal access token [Create a personal access token](https://docs.npmjs.com/.creating-and-viewing-access-tokenshttps://docs.npmjs.com/creating-and-viewing-access-tokens).
-6. Supply the NPMJS (Node Package Manager for Java Script) Account Name back to MATTR.
+6. Supply the NPMJS (Node Package Manager for JavaScript) account name back to MATTR.
 7. MATTR will process the request and allow you to access the Wallet SDK if all the information is complete.

-> Please reach out to us in case you need any assistance.
-[Get in touch](https://mattr.global/contact)
+> Please reach out to us in case you need any assistance [Get in touch](https://mattr.global/contact).

 ## Install dependencies